KhyatiNinad/QuickBase-MQQT-Interface/README.md

 }
 ```

-Below Credentials/URLs are required, which can be configured in \Power IoT Interface\Power IoT InterfaceappSettings.json
+Below Credentials/URLs are required to make this work with your Quick Base Application, which can be configured in \Power IoT Interface\Power IoT Interface\appSettings.json

 ```
 * Influx DB - URL, Org, Bucket and Security Token